AE Legal

 Do different rules apply to business-to-business and business-to-consumer marketing?

-As per the above, the Regulations do not make a distinction between the recipient of communication.
+As per the above, the Regulations do not make a distinction between the recipient of communication as it applies to both natural and legal persons.

 What rules specially deal with electronic marketing (for example, by email, text message, WhatsApp message, online ads etc)?